RicardoWheeler/DutyCalculator-ver2/README.md

-A simple web app to calculate customs duties and taxes using HTML, CSS and some JavaScript.
+A simple web app to calculate Jamaica customs duties and taxes for some popular personal import duty items.
+Written with HTML, CSS, and some JavaScript.